Middle Dalmatian Islands sailing route I 7 days

 Vis Town is on the northeastern part of the island of Vis at the bottom of the deep-drawn and well-protected cove.
 It is one of the most famous sailing destinations on the Adriatic.
 Vis is known as the warmest town on the Adriatic.
 It has a certain underlying charm that’s impossible to resist.
 It’s the most picturesque fishing settlement in Croatia.

-Traditional local delicacies you can try in dozens of restaurants in the city or taverns, within the rural households around the city.
+Traditional local delicacies you can try in dozens of restaurants in the city taverns within the rural households around the city.
 Don`t miss trying local specialties of Vis bread and cake and pilchards from the grill.

 Day 6 VIS - ŠOLTA (Stomorska) 21 NM

-Stomorska, a village cozily nestled in the north-eastern part of the island of Šolta.
-It is known for its fishing and maritime tradition and as such has greatly contributed to the development of the island.
+Stomorska is a village cozily nestled in the north-eastern part of the island of Šolta.
+It is known for its fishing and maritime tradition and has greatly contributed to the development of the island.
 Although fishing today is more of a hobby than a profession, the love of the sea is felt in all the pores of the everyday life of the inhabitants.

 The place is a perfect blend of the old stone houses, sailing boats, and ‘kaići’ (small wooden fishing boats) docked only a few meters away from Dalmatian taverns and modern cafes.
-Stomorska is a place where you can experience a true Mediterranean way of life, slowly and relaxed.
+Stomorska is a place where you can experience a true Mediterranean way of life.